zugvoegel-festival/pretix/doc/api/resources/orders.rst

 seat                                  objects                    The assigned seat.
 Can be ``null``.
-├ id                                  integer                    Internal ID of the seat instance ├ name                                string                     Human-readable seat name └ seat_guid                           string                     Identifier of the seat within the seating plan pdf_data                              object                     Data object required for ticket PDF generation.
+├ id                                  integer                    Internal ID of the seat instance ├ name                                string                     Human-readable seat name ├ zone_name                           string                     Name of the zone the seat is in ├ row_name                            string                     Name/number of the row the seat is in ├ row_label                           string                     Additional label of the row (or ``null``) ├ seat_number                         string                     Number of the seat within the row ├ seat_label                          string                     Additional label of the seat (or ``null``) └ seat_guid                           string                     Identifier of the seat within the seating plan pdf_data                              object                     Data object required for ticket PDF generation.
 By default,
                                                                  this field is missing.
 It will be added only if you add the